Razi-kh/Dpdk-tap-driver/readme.md

 ## 1. DPDK Installation and Build Configuration

 First, DPDK is downloaded and installed.
 Then, the build environment is configured using **Meson** with function instrumentation enabled.
-This flag guarantees that function entry and exit points are marked during compilation; otherwise, **LTTng traces will be empty**.

 ![DPDK build configuration](images/Picture1.png)